 Runner's World Lab 2022 Expert Tested

-On the higher end price-wise, these slim-fit trousers from Montane are designed with all you trail runners in mind, due to their lightweight, breathable fabric and ease of movement when going uphill or tackling uneven terrain.
+These slim-fit trousers from Montane are designed with all you trail runners in mind, due to their lightweight, breathable fabric and ease of movement when going uphill or tackling uneven terrain.
 Our runners rated the sleek and sporty design, particularly the drawstring sack for packing them away.
 That said, some found them on the tighter side, so you might benefit from going up a size.
 Ideal to wear over leggings or shorts, but less so over bulkier trousers, unless you want to be doing a slightly awkward shuffle instead of a new PB.

 Decathlon Evadict Trail Running Trousers